The Shoebill, aka Balaeniceps rex, shoe-billed stork or whale-headed stork birds.

 Important Bird Area Masindi, Gulu, Murchison Falls National Park; 17,293 ha; 01°57’N 031°42’E

-To see the shoebill down the Nile Delta, one can take the UWA three-hour daily boat launches that set out at 08:00 and 14:00 for about $15 per person, with a minimum number of ten passengers.
+To observe the shoebill in the Nile Delta, tourists can join daily boat launches or opt for private boat tours, offering flexibility at varying price ranges.
+The UWA three-hour daily boat tours set out at 08:00 and 14:00 for about $15 per person, with a minimum number of ten passengers.
 G&C and Marasa operate small private armadas from Paraa’s south jetty, which provide plenty of scope for flexibility for about $20 to $150 per person.

 Nkuringo Safaris usually include a shoebill viewing tour on most of their all-inclusive tailor-made Uganda safari itineraries basing out of Entebbe.
 A typical tour will have a day in Entebbe with a couple of hours in the evening on a boat into the Mabamba marshes tracking the rare shoebill and bird watching.
 The safari trip will either fly or drive to the southwestern region to trek the mountain gorillas in Bwindi Impenetrable National Park.